 Soon after construction of the bell tower began in 1173, someone said, "Is it just me, or does that look crooked?"
 The builders carried on anyway, using every trick imaginable to stop the slant.
 But the top of the 200-foot tower nevertheless wound up tilted off its base by 15 feet.
-In 1990, the tower was deemed dangerous, and the city sealed it up and spent the next decade straightening it by about 12 inches.
+In 1990, the tower was deemed dangerous, and the city sealed it up and spent the next decade straightening it by about six inches.
 All that work turned the clock back a few centuries, and the tower now leans about as much as it did when Galileo reputedly conducted his gravity experiments from the tower 400 years ago.

 With its ornate facade glittering in the sun, Pisa's huge and richly decorated cathedral is artistically more important than the tower.
-The highlight of its interior, Giovanni Pisano's intricately carved pulpit, is almost overwhelmingly dense with figures depicting the story of Jesus' life.
+The highlight of its interior, Giovanni Pisano's exquisitely carved pulpit, is almost overwhelmingly dense with figures depicting the story of Jesus' life.
 Next to the cathedral, the baptistery features acoustics so remarkable that echoes last long enough to let you sing three-part harmony — solo.

 For most visitors, the Pisan thrill ends here.
 But when I'm in Pisa, I take time to escape the tourist crowds with a stroll through town.